Automorphic-Systems/led-network-iot/README.md

 # Component Definitions

-Everything on the LED network does one of there things: capture input, process input, or receive/display a representation of that input.
+Everything on the LED network does one of there things: capture input, process input, or render a representation of that input.
 Components on the network are decoupled as much as possible along the lines of these responsibilities.

  - Installation: